 Preparing High School Students for College

-In order to meet our commitment for student success, we recruit qualified students and provide tutoring, personal, career and academic counseling on a continuous basis throughout the academic year and summer session.
-Saturday Academies are provided bi-monthly during the academic year to strengthen the students’ school curriculum.
-During the six-week summer session, students engage in an intense academic and cultural experience that helps prepare them for college life.
+We recruit qualified high-school students and provide tutoring, personal, career and academic counseling during the academic year as well as during a summer session.
+What's more, Saturday Academies are provided bi-monthly during the academic year to strengthen the students’ performance in their classes.
+During the six-week summer session students engage in an intense academic and cultural experience that helps prepare them for college life.

 Frequently Asked Questions About Upward Bound

 What is Upward Bound?